-- 1. All elementary students will receive a Progress Report at the mid-point of the nine-week period (4th weeks). - 2.
-All secondary students will receive a Progress Reports at the end of the third and sixth week of a grading period. - 3.
-It is the student's responsibility to deliver the Progress Report to the parent/guardian. - 4.
-The progress report is to be signed by the parent and returned to the teacher/school. - 5.
-It is imperative that parents be contacted at any time the student is in danger of failing or if there is a significant drop in grades.
-It is strongly suggested that parents/guardians be contacted at a time it becomes apparent that failure is possible or if a student's grade drops by 10 or more percentage points. - 6.
-Weekly progress reports shall be issued for all students with a grade of 74 or lower in all core subject areas. - 7.
+- 1. Elementary students in first through fifth grade will receive a Progress Report at the mid-point of the nine-week period. - 2.
+It is the student's responsibility to deliver the Progress Report to the parent/guardian. - 3.
+The progress report is to be signed by the parent and returned to the teacher/school. - 4.
+It is imperative to contact parents anytime their student is in danger of failing or if there is a significant drop in grades.
+It is strongly suggested that parents be contacted at the time it becomes apparent that failure is possible or if a student's grade drops by 10 or more percentage points. - 5.
+Weekly progress reports shall be issued for all students with a grade of 74 or lower in all core subject areas. - 6.
 Telephone or electronic contact with parents/guardians should be made when a Progress Report is not returned with parent/guardian signature or when more immediate notification of possible failure is required.
-Teachers should maintain a telephone or electronic log of contacts and attempted contacts with parents/guardians.
+Teachers should maintain a telephone or electronic log of contacts and attempted contacts with parents.